Indicial treatment in the public service

 If you are employed in DTA: titleContent, your remuneration shall be reassessed at least every 3 years, in particular in the light of the results of your professional interviews or the evolution of your duties.

-If you are employed in FIXED-TERM CONTRACT: titleContent on an ongoing basis with the same administration, your remuneration is also reassessed at least every 3 years if you have been recruited for one of the following reasons
+If you are employed in FIXED-TERM CONTRACT: titleContent on an ongoing basis with the same administration, your remuneration is also reassessed at least every 3 years, if you have been recruited for one of the following reasons or on one of the following jobs:

-- Absence of a body of civil servants capable of performing the functions you occupy
+- Absence of civil servants capable of performing the functions you occupy

 - Recruitment justified by the nature of your duties or the needs of the service

-- Your job does not require statutory training leading to tenure in a corps of civil servants
+- Employment not requiring statutory training leading to tenure in a civil service corps

-- You are in an incomplete job with a maximum working time of 24 hours 30 minutes
+- Incomplete employment with a maximum working time of 24 hours 30

 The reassessment takes into account the results of your annual professional interviews or the evolution of your functions.